JohannesLbck/Compliance/README.md

 This is the Github of the Process Tree Verification tool developed for *Tree-based Compliance Verification: Bridging the Gap between Compliance Requirements and Process Execution* as part of the *TRPro project* Project funded by the DFG under the project number 514769482.
 The Process Tree Verifier is a Subscribtion based Rest Service that can be used to verify regulatory requirements on processes represented as process trees in the [cpee](https://www.cpee.org)-tree format.

-This readme contains instructions on how to use the developed tool (A) with an existing process to see the functionality directly, (B) with new processes/requirements to show how it affects process modeling, (C) with a small testing script locally, and (D) with a locally deployed copy of the PTV for future development.
+This readme contains instructions on how to use the developed tool as well as the processes used during the evaluation and all artifacts of the user study with additional documentation in the respective subfolders.
+The tool can be tested (A) with an existing process to see the functionality directly, (B) with new processes/requirements to show how it affects process modeling, (C) with a small testing script locally, and (D) with a locally deployed copy of the PTV for future development.

 The prompts used for generating ASTs out of Natural Language / Textual Process Descriptions are in the ExtractionPrototype Directory.